Basic properties of critical lognormal multiplicative chaos: Tail probabilities

 \begin{prop} Let $F_{\alpha,\beta}$ be defined by $\nu$ as above.
 Then

 where

 \end{prop}

-The first step towards the proof of the proposition above is deriving the Poisson equation satisfied by $F_{\alpha,\beta}$.
-Let $\tau$ denote the law of $-\log \Wtil$.
-By using the independence of $\Wtil$ and $\Ytil$ we get
+The first step toward the proof of the proposition above is deriving the Poisson equation satisfied by $F_{\alpha,\beta}$.
+Let $\tau$ denote the law of $-\log\Wtil$.
+By using the independence of $\Wtil$ and $\Ytil$, we get

-where the convolution of the measure $\tau$ with a function $F:\R \to \R$ is defined by
+where the convolution of the measure $\tau$ with a function $F\dvtx \mathbb {R}\to\mathbb{R} $ is defined by

-By using part (2) of Lemma \ref{lemma:qb-variables}, the distributional equation \eqref{eq:smoothing-transform} and the definitions of the variables $\Wtil$, $\Ytil$ and $\Btil$, the term $\E_\Qb \Ytil \, \ind_{\{\Ytil \in (\alpha e^x, \beta e^x]\}}$ above may be expressed as
+By using part (2) of Lemma \ref{lemmaqb-variables}, the distributional equation (\ref{eqsmoothing-transform}) and the definitions of the variables $\Wtil$, $\Ytil$ and $\Btil$, the term $\mathbb {E}_\mathbb{Q}\Ytil\mathbf{1} _{\{\Ytil\in(\alpha e^x, \beta e^x]\}}$ above may be expressed as

 The previous computations imply that $F_{\alpha,\beta}$ satisfies the Poisson equation

 with the function $\psi_{\alpha,\beta}$ given by

 The desired results on the solutions of this Poisson equation at infinity could be achieved almost exactly in the same way as in Buraczewski \cite{bu07}, that is, by building on the general theory developed by Port and Stone \cite{post69}.
 The following proposition is originally due to Buraczewski, but we prefer to give it a self-contained proof of independent interest that uses only elementary Fourier analysis.